The Assignment (2016 film)

-The Assignment (also known as Tomboy, and formerly known as (Re) Assignment and Tomboy: A Revenger's Tale) is an action crime thriller film directed by Walter Hill and co-written by Hill and Denis Hamill.
+The Assignment (also known as Tomboy, Revenger (in Australia) and formerly known as (Re) Assignment and Tomboy: A Revenger's Tale) is an action crime thriller film directed by Walter Hill and co-written by Hill and Denis Hamill.
 The film stars Michelle Rodriguez, Tony Shalhoub, Anthony LaPaglia, Caitlin Gerard, and Sigourney Weaver.

 The film had its world premiere at the Toronto International Film Festival on September 11, 2016.
 It was released on March 3, 2017, through video on demand, prior to a limited release on April 7, 2017, by Saban Films.

 Plot

 Dr. Rachel Jane is a rogue plastic surgeon with a twisted vision of a better world.
 After losing her medical license, she began an illegal practice and performed unwanted surgical experiments on impoverished homeless people.
-The film is split between a present-day timeline in which she has been institutionalized and her condition is being assessed by Dr. Ralph Galen, and a second timeline two years into the past.
+The film is split between a present-day timeframe in which she has been institutionalized and her condition is being assessed by Dr. Ralph Galen, and a second timeframe two years into the past.

 Three years prior, Jane's brother Sebastian was murdered by professional killer Frank Kitchen.
 After discovering Frank's identity, Dr. Jane hires Honest John Baconian to double-cross him.
 Seeking revenge, but also seeing an opportunity to assess how much physical identity matters, Jane performs gender reassignment surgery on Frank and makes him physically female.

 Horrified by his new appearance, Frank has a mental breakdown.
 Finding a box in the room with hormones and a tape recorder, Frank discovers a message left to him by Jane encouraging him to start over.
 Leaving the hotel, Frank contacts a woman he hooked up with named Johnnie and asks to stay at her home while he recovers.

 The police do not believe Frank exists, frustrating Jane.
 When Galen contradicts her, she attacks him in a fit of rage before being restrained.
 A short time later, she asks for a legal deposition so that she can confess.
 She recounts the events surrounding Frank's surgery and the murders at her clinic that led to her incarceration, but ultimately expresses no remorse for her actions.